Foodcritic/foodcritic/_includes/style.md

 Because Chef cookbooks are simply Ruby, you don't need a Chef-specific style tool to check your style.
-As such, some foodcritic users use [tailor](http://rubygems.org/gems/tailor) for assessing style of their cookbooks.
+As such, some foodcritic users use [tailor](http://rubygems.org/gems/tailor) for assessing the style of their cookbooks.
-You can check [the docs](http://rdoc.info/gems/tailor/frames) for more details, but here's a quick getting-starded.
+You can check [the docs](http://rdoc.info/gems/tailor/frames) for more details, but here's a quick getting-started guide.

 1. Install tailor:

        $ gem install tailor

-1. Create a .tailor configuration file in the root of your project.
+1. Create a `.tailor` configuration file in the root of your project.
 What you consider to be the "root" is really up to you; if you intend to use the same style rules for all of your cookbooks, put it at the root of your cookbooks.
    Use tailor to create a default config file for you:

        $ tailor --create-config

-1. View the .tailor file with your favorite text editor, and you'll see something like (minus documentation at the top):
+1. View the `.tailor` file with your favorite text editor, and you'll see something like (minus documentation at the top):

        Tailor.config do |config|